guidance-guarantee-programme/pension_guidance/content/after_your_appointment.en.md

 Some information in the summary may not apply if during your appointment we found that you:

 - have a Section 32 arrangement – you may not be able to transfer your pension
-- are already taking an adjustable income (flexi-access drawdown)
+- are already taking an adjustable income (receiving income from a drawdown arrangement)
 - have inherited your pension pot – the amount of tax you pay will be different

 In these cases all the options may not be available.
 You’ll need to contact your provider for more details.